 To change airspace, we follow a process set out by the CAA called CAP1616, which provides guidance on when consultation is required with people who may be affected, whether they are airspace users or the wider public.
 For more information about specific airspace changes and to respond to open consultations visit our consultations section.

-Designed to help Heathrow determine measures to balance forecast demand with capacity for up to 180 days in the future.
 Based on the local weather forecast, matching airport weather scenarios that have a defined effect on available capacity are selected.
 Together with user input on the expected infrastructure availability and operation mode, DCB calculates an effective capacity profile.

 DCB is part of a SESAR concept developed to improve airport participation in the collaborative decision-making process between the Eurocontrol network manager and the Air Navigation Service Provider (ANSP).